Load Bank Installation

 Equipment for load bank testing is crucial to ensuring long-life and maximum reliability from the generator system.

 Building loads are typically sized to not heavily load the generator system and to allow room for the addition of electrical loads in the future.
 Additionally, transferring critical loads to the generator for testing is often not practical, as these lightly loaded conditions end up creating wet stacking conditions in diesel engines, which can be harmful to its internals.
-This can also a detriment as to how light loads do not effectively test the cooling system operation, which may be masking an underlying problem with the cooling package.
+This can also be a detriment as to how light loads do not effectively test the cooling system operation, which may be masking an underlying problem with the cooling package.

-Load bank equipment resolves each of these concerns by periodically testing the diesel engine to heavy loads, ensuring proper operation of the cooling package, as well as increasing exhaust temperatures above the manufacturers minimum exhaust gas temperature recommendation, which reduces the effect of wet stacking in the engine.
+Load bank equipment resolves each of these concerns by periodically testing the diesel engine under heavy loads, ensuring proper operation of the cooling package, as well as increasing exhaust temperatures above the manufacturers minimum exhaust gas temperature recommendation, which reduces the effect of wet stacking in the engine.